 - Endometrial biopsy – a small sample is taken from the endometrium and examined under the microscope.

-- Hysteroscopy – the endometrium is examined using a long thin telescope.
+- Hysteroscopy – the endometrium is examined using a long thin camera.

 Any cause can then be addressed.
 However, in the vast majority of cases, no specific cause is found for the problem.
 For medical conditions causing heavy periods see WHC: Heavy periods – causes.